survivejs/webpack-book/manuscript/appendices/07_glossary.md

 ## Introduction

 * **Static analysis** - When a tool performs static analysis, it examines the code without running it.
 This is how tools like ESLint or webpack operate.
 Statically analyzable standards, like ES6 module definition, enable features like **tree shaking**.
+* **Resolving** is the process that happens when webpack encounters a module or a loader.
+When that happens, it tries to resolve it based on the given resolution rules.

 ## Developing